abdyek/oneGunTwoSpells/README.md

 This is my first canvas game.
 I have been trying to learn game algorithm without any game engine.
 The goal of this game is to die after your rival because everyone will die some day.

-Fistyly, choose your favorite colors with your move keys. if you're ready to fight, press your fire key
+Firstly, choose your favorite colors with your move keys. if you're ready to fight, press your fire key

 # controls
 player1